A Comprehensive Guide to VA Disability Ratings

 A VA disability rating is a percentage measurement assigned by the VA to show how a service-related impairment affects a veteran’s efficiency in everyday life.
 This rating is used to assess the extent of your service-related disability and, hence, determine the level of VA disability benefits you are eligible to receive.

 It is worth noting that the combined VA disability rating is not arrived at by simply adding your individual ratings.
-The formula is a bit different, and as such, the combined rating will be different from the sum of your individual ratings.
+The formula the VA Disability Calculator uses is a bit different.
+Therefore, the combined rating will be different from the sum of your individual ratings.

 What the VA Considers When Determining Your Rating